Last Updated on July 20, 2024 by Travelationship

 What type of luggage do we want to bring?

-This was easy for us – 1 roller carry-on and one backpack each.
-Both of us prefer carry-on luggage.
-Neither of us wants to pay the extra fees to check a bag or two.
-Also, we don’t like waiting for the luggage upon arrival or fearing that the checked bag(s) may not show up at our destination.
+This was easy for us – one roller carry-on and one backpack each.
+We both prefer carry-on luggage, and neither wants to pay the extra fees to check a bag or two.
+Also, we don’t like waiting for the luggage upon arrival or fearing that the checked bag(s) may not arrive at our destination.

 What climates will we encounter during our travels?